Do you have a hard time gardening because of the limitations of your outdoor space?

 However, if you’re planning on growing root crops like potatoes or carrots, you’ll need a bed that’s at least 12 inches deep.

-- 【Natural solid wood】This natural raised garden bed is made of non-paint, harmless 100% solid wood, which is known for its strength and dimensional stability with a pleasing wooden smell.
-It is normal that there are wood knots on the surface.
-That’s a natural phenomenon when the wood is growing.
+- 🌹【Natural Fir Wood】This natural raised garden bed is made of 100% non-paint fir wood, which is known for its strength and stability as well as its natural resistance.
+Normally, there are wood knots on the surface.
+That’s a natural phenomenon when the wood grows.

 What kind of soil should you use in a raised garden bed on concrete?